Ghostfreak-077/reddit-notifier/README.md

 # reddit-notifier
-A simple notifier app for reddit posts
+A simple notifier app for reddit posts, built using poetry